 I am so glad that God gave us girlfriends who will struggle with us in prayer.
-Paul wasn’t a Girlfriend in God, but he certainly understood the power of praying for our friends.
+I have loved praying for each and every one of you who have posted prayers on The Prayer Wall.

-While I was mulling over the lies, the fiery darts Satan was shooting into my mind, my cell phone rang.
+While I was mulling over the lies and the fiery darts Satan was shooting into my flimsy armor, my cell phone rang.

 “Actually, I’m standing in the restroom at a speaking engagement getting ready to walk out on the stage.
 I forgot to turn off my cell phone!”

 “I want you to know,” Mary continued, “God interrupted me while I was cooking dinner and told me to pray for you.
 Not only that, He told me to call you…now.”

 I was imagining Mary standing in her kitchen with spaghetti sauce simmering on the stove and stopping mid-stir.
 There might have been a little conversation with God that went something like this:

 Mary: Could you just wait a minute God?
 The sauce is almost done.

 God: Call Sharon and pray for her.

 There was great power in Mary’s instant obedience.
 If she had waited, I would not have known that she was praying.
 Not only did God prompt her to pray at that moment, He wanted her to tell me that she was doing so.
 Why?
 God knew that there was power in her prayer, and He wanted me to know that I was not going into battle alone.
 He had called Mary to “struggle with me,” to “strive together in battle,” to lock arms with me and march into victory.